M Social Hotel New York Downtown

-The Millennium Downtown New York is a hotel in Lower Manhattan, New York City, located at the southeast corner of Fulton Street and Church Street.
+The M Social Hotel New York Downtown, formerly the Millennium Downtown New York, is a hotel in Lower Manhattan, New York City, located at the southeast corner of Fulton Street and Church Street.
 The hotel is adjacent to 195 Broadway, with which it shares the block, and is located across Church Street from the World Trade Center.
-The building is 55 stories tall, with a total of 471 guest rooms and 98 suites.
+The building is 55 stories tall, with a total of 569 guest rooms and 98 suites.